ypriverol/github-paper/document/manuscript.md

 repositories, organizations, and issues.
 It relies on the identity within GitHub, creating IRC (Internet Relay Chat)-like chat rooms for public and private repositories.
-Within a Gitter chat, members can reference issues, comments, or pull requests.
+Within a Gitter chat, members can reference issues, comments, and pull requests.
-GitHub also supports wikis (which are version-controlled repositories themselves) for each repostitory, where user can create and edit pages for documentation, examples or general support.
+GitHub also supports wikis (which are version-controlled repositories themselves) for each repository, where users can create and edit pages for documentation, examples or general support.

 A different service is Gist (https://gist.github.com), which represents a unique way to share _code snippets_, single files, parts